idealo/spring-cloud-stream-binder-sqs/README.md

       after having been retrieved.
     - **waitTimeout** - The duration in seconds that the system will wait for new messages to arrive when polling.
 Uses the Amazon SQS long polling feature.
 The value should be between 1 and 20.
+    - **queueStopTimeout** - The number of milliseconds that the queue worker is given to gracefully finish its work on shutdown before interrupting the current thread.
+Default value is 10 seconds.
     - **snsFanout** - Whether the incoming message has the SNS format and should be deserialized automatically.
 Defaults to true.